kdeldycke/awesome-engineering-team-management/README.md

 * [What nobody tells you about documentation](https://www.divio.com/blog/documentation/) - There is four kinds of documentation: tutorials, how-to guides, explanation and reference.
 Each with their own structure and mode of writing.
 * [How to Write a Technical Paper](https://pdfs.semanticscholar.org/441f/ac7c2020e1c8f0d32adffca697bbb8a198a1.pdf) - Serves as a guideline on how to write a good technical paper.
 Don't miss [this HN comment](https://news.ycombinator.com/item?id=18227212) too.
+* [Write an Excellent Programming Blog](https://speakerdeck.com/pycon2016/a-jesse-jiryu-davis-write-an-excellent-programming-blog) - Tips on structure and style to produce great blog posts.
 * [How to Read a Paper](http://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf) - Outlines a practical and efficient three-pass method for reading research papers.
 * [BLUF: The Military Standard That Can Make Your Writing More Powerful](https://www.animalz.co/blog/bottom-line-up-front/) - `BLUF is a military communications acronym—it stands for “bottom line up front”—that’s designed to enforce speed and clarity in reports and emails.`
 * [You’re Not Managing a Team of Software Engineers, You’re Managing a Team of Writers](https://medium.com/coaching-notes/youre-not-managing-a-team-of-software-engineers-you-re-managing-a-team-of-writers-b263d3a10cc7).